How Do I

 In 1996, Michael graduated with honors from Wilmington University with a Bachelor of Science in Human Resources Management.
 At the turn of the century, he married Cheryl Jenkins who is self-employed and owns a full service Hair Salon.

 In 2002, Michael was elected to his first four year term as New Castle County Recorder of Deeds.
-In 2006 and 2010, the citizens of New Castle County re-elected him to his second and third term.
+In 2006, 2010 and 2014, the citizens of New Castle County re-elected him to his second,third and fourth term.

 Michael and his wife Cheryl reside in Wilmington, Delaware.
 He is blessed with a son Michael Jr. a daughter Leda Elizabeth and two grandchildren Steven Diego and Madeline Rose.

 His leadership has provided the constituency and the primary business organizations with many positive and productive outcomes.
-Michael’s primary objectives are to provide his customers and constituents with impeccable customer service, to always strive for continuous improvement, and most importantly, to maintain a solid record of fiscal responsibility.
+Michael’s primary objectives are to provide his customers and constituents with impeccable customer service, to always strive for continuous improvement, and most importantly, to maintain a solid record of fiscal responsibility and educational opportunities for the citizens and primary business organizations of New Castle County.

 Here are some of the key accomplishments achieved by his administration since 2003: